mdgriffith/stylish-elephants/v5-Alpha-changes.md

 1. Just put it in a view function.
 If you have a few button variations you want, just create a function for each variation.
 You probably don't need a huge number of variations.
 You don't need to think of it like recreating bootstrap in style-elements.

 2. Create a `Style` module that captures the _values_ you use for your styling.
 Keep your colors there, as well as values for spacing, font names, and font sizes.
 You should consider using a scaling function for things like spacing and fontsizes.
-Check out `Element.scale` if you're not suing it already.

 I'm going to write more on this, which will present more of an argument and include some examples when I do the next pass at documentation.